Erin Murphy (Minnesota politician): 2018 gubernatorial campaign

 Murphy announced her candidacy for governor of Minnesota on November 17, 2016.
 She said her top priorities in office would be ensuring proper care for Minnesota's aging population, lessening the educational achievement gap, reducing racial disparities among Minnesotans, and bringing more jobs to Minnesota.
 Murphy supported a statewide single-payer healthcare system.
 She earned the endorsement of the Minnesota DFL at its annual convention in Rochester on June 2, 2018, after seven rounds of voting.
 Lori Swanson announced her candidacy after the convention, where she lost the endorsement for attorney general.
 U.S. Representative Tim Walz defeated Murphy and Swanson in the August 14 primary and was elected governor in November.

-Minnesota State Senate
+State Senate

 In October 2019, Murphy announced she would launch a primary campaign against State Senator Dick Cohen.
 Murphy's House district covered the northern half of Cohen's Senate district.
 The next month, Cohen dropped out of the race.

 Murphy was elected to the Minnesota Senate in 2020.

-Murphy serves as the Ranking Minority Member on the Agriculture and Rural Development Finance and Policy Committee.
+As of 2024, she is the chair of the Rules and Administration committee and also serves on both the Finance committee and the Higher Education committee.

+The Senate DFL caucus selected Murphy as majority leader in February 2024, following the resignation of Kari Dziedzic due to health concerns.
+Senate President Bobby Joe Champion supported Murphy, and Senator Ann Rest said Murphy had unanimous support from the DFL caucus.
+State Republican Chair David Hann called Murphy's views extreme.

+Personal life

+Murphy has lived in Saint Paul since moving there in 1988.
+She has been married to Joe Faust since 1989, and they have two children.
+She identifies as Catholic.